Stub to Platform GN Migration

-Replace Stub Toolchain with Your Platform's Toolchain
+Replace Stub Toolchain with Toolchain for Your Platform

 Follow instructions here for migrating the toolchain.
 Resolve errors and build the starboard_platform target with the stubbed files.

-Replace Stub Configuration with Your Platform's Configuration
+Replace Stub Configuration with Configuration for Your Platform

 This involves migrating the compiler flags and build variables as referenced here.